Interests

 Manual paintings and caligraphy

-Aside from cristallines glazes this the most tidious yet satisfying type of ceramic works.
+Aside from cristallines glazes, manual painting with angobes or over/under glazes is the most tidious yet satisfying type of ceramic works.
 I miss painting skills but that is so engaging that I do not stop regarless the quality of the effects.
 Hoping for some progress.
 The inspiration comes from the middle-ages creatures that some caligraphers put aside on margins in their manuscripts (a kind of private space for the author) and some architectural ornaments (like decorative gutters).
 The psalter of Sir Geofrey Luttrell is the amazing one.

 Wooden-like